 Captain Frost in the General Knox, hunts seals at the Falklands.

-1784 – June 28th, Lt.
+1784 – June 28th, Lieut.
 Don Agustín de Figueroa takes over command of the garrison on East Falkland island.

 1785 – May 15th, Captain Don Ramón de Clairac y Villalonga takes over control of the presido.